3sr3v3r/capitalcom-getdata/README.md

 The main file [capitalcom_historic_data.py] contains the variables to execute the API requests.

 The API calls are based on this repository https://github.com/hootnot/oanda-api-v20 that was written for Oanda.

+[config_capitalcom.json] should contain your capital.com email address, password and API key as well as indication if you want to connect to the live or demo environment.